Compliance Checklist

 Start with the Security (CC) criteria — they are mandatory for every SOC 2 report.
 The most common gaps found in readiness assessments are: lack of formal quarterly access reviews (CC6.2), missing MFA enforcement (CC6.1), undocumented change management procedures (CC8.1), and absent vendor risk management (CC9.2).
 Address these first.

-Each checklist item includes a reference to the relevant Trust Services Criterion.
 Document all evidence as you go — policies should be written and version-controlled, and operational controls should produce logs or records that can be provided to auditors.
 If you also handle EU data, review our GDPR checklist; if you process payments, see the PCI DSS checklist.
-Download the PDF to share your readiness status with your CPA firm or internal stakeholders.